onzfonz/comp227/src/content/4/en/part4a.md

 Now the exported *thing* (in this case a router object) is assigned to a variable and used as such.

-#### Finding the usages of your files with Webstorm
+#### Finding the usages of your files with WebStorm

-Webstorm has some handy features that allow you to search for usages in your code.
+WebStorm has some handy features that allow you to search for usages in your code.
 This can be very helpful for refactoring.
 For example, if you decide to split a function into two separate functions, your code could break if you don't modify all the usages.
 This is difficult if you don't know where they are.